Ecodz7/Python-Insights/README.md

 ______________________________________________________________________________________________________________________________________________________________________
 Using Python for Analysis and Treatment of a Database.
 In addition to generating graphics and performing troubleshooting for real problems in the corporate environment.

-# Funcionalidades e proeficiências | Features and proficiencies
+# Funcionalidades e proficiências | Features and proficiencies
 - Análise e Tratamento de Dados
 - Tabelas (DataFrames)
 - Gráficos em Python